Notting Hill | 1999

 ▶ William publicly proposes to Anna at her press conference, held in the Lancaster Room of the Savoy Hotel, 1 Savoy Hill, on the Strand.

 The famous art deco Savoy was also featured in The French Lieutenant's Woman, The Long Good Friday, Entrapment and more recently it was where Nicolas Cage stayed in National Treasure: Book of Secrets. ⏏

 ▶ This is rom-com world, so naturally, Anna Scott accepts the proposal.
-The outdoors wedding reception is held in the beautiful Zen Garden of designer Anouska Hempel’s minimalist boutique hotel, rather pretentiously called The Hempel Collection, 31-35 Craven Hill Gardens, W2 (the garden stands opposite the hotel entrance) in Bayswater. ⏏
+The outdoors wedding reception is held in the beautiful Zen Garden of designer Anouska Hempel’s since-closed minimalist boutique Hempel Hotel, 31-35 Craven Hill Gardens, W2 (the garden stands opposite the hotel entrance) in Bayswater. ⏏